Evaluating and Upgrading the Pioneer Challenger Decks

 Bant Spiritsessentially uses the same base as Azorius Spirits, but includes a green splash for a card that makes a huge difference in the archetype:

 extremely viablein larger tournaments, being the fourth most played deck of the format today and managing to get results in virtually every Challenge at the moment.
+In summary, Azorius Spirits is

 a pretty bad deck straight out of the box, but it has the potential to be very playable with some light investment where it retains its Azorius base and becomes much more functional and flexible against multiple opponents in a local metagame, and it also becomes one of the best decks of the format today if you decide to invest more and build your Bant version later.